KarrLab/intro_to_wc_modeling/docs/introduction/index.rst

 In the previous section, we proposed a plan for achieving the first comprehensive WC model as a community.
 Although we do not yet have an organized WC modeling community, we and others are beginning to pilot WC models and the technology needed to achieve them.
 Here, we summarize the ongoing efforts to pioneer WC modeling.

-Pilot models
+Genomically-centric models
 -------------------------------------------------------------------------

-Currently, there are three WC models in development of *Mycoplasma pneumoniae*, *E. coli*, and H1-hESCs.
+Currently, there are three genomically-centric WC models in development of *Mycoplasma pneumoniae*, *E. coli*, and H1-hESCs.

 *Mycoplasma pneumoniae*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^